compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/images.md

 ### Make a slideshow

 If you have several images, you can turn them into a slideshow.
-[See the section Slideshow.](slideshows.md)
+[See the section Slideshows.](slideshows.md)

 ### Add Hot Spot using Microsoft Powerpoint

-If you want to add "Hot Spots" to your image, i.e. to add the possibility to open a document when your user interacts with a specific area of your image, you can turn your image to a Powerpoint presentation, and then follow this guide.
+If you want to add "Hot Spots" to your image, i.e. to add the possibility to open a document when your user interacts with a specific area of your image, you can turn your image to a Powerpoint presentation, and then [follow this guide.](powerpoint.md#hot-spots)

 Next : [Pdf files](pdf.md)